Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: INEQUALITIES

 Inserting the explicit forms of $v_{1,2} $, we have

 where

 where the upper and lower signs from $v_{1,2}$ are for $K_1$ and $K_2$, respectively.
 Examining the relative magnitude of the two terms, one finds that

 This inequality, together with $ (1-v_A^2 \cos^2 \theta ) \geq 0$, means that the overall signs in Eq.~(\ref{eq:eta-2}) are determined by that of $K_{1,2}$.
-Then, one can conclude that the coefficients in front of $ \eta'_\para$ are semi-positive definite for both $ w_{1,2}$.
+Then, one can conclude that the coefficients in front of $ \eta'_\para$ are semipositive definite for both $ w_{1,2}$.

-From the above, we conclude that the magneto-sonic modes (\ref{eq:sonic-solutions}) are damped out by the semi-positive damping factor $ w_{1,2}$ given in Eq.~(\ref{eq:w}).
-We emphasize that the semi-positivity of $ w_{1,2}$ has been shown irrespective of the sign of $\zeta'_\times$ as long as the transport coefficients satisfy the inequalities (\ref{inequality}), none of which specifies the sign of $\zeta'_\times$.
+From the above, we conclude that the magnetosonic modes (\ref{eq:sonic-solutions}) are damped out by the semipositive damping factor $ w_{1,2}$ given in Eq.~(\ref{eq:w}).
+We emphasize that the semipositivity of $ w_{1,2}$ has been shown irrespective of the sign of $\zeta'_\times$ as long as the transport coefficients satisfy the inequalities (\ref{inequality}), none of which specifies the sign of $\zeta'_\times$.